MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-csharp.md

   - "C++"
 helpviewer_keywords:
+  - "Edit and Continue [C#], supported code changes"
-  - "Edit and Continue [C#], supported code changes" ms.assetid: c7a48ea9-5a7f-4328-a9d7-f0e76fac399d caps.latest.revision: 27
+  - "Edit and Continue [Visual Basic], supported code changes" ms.assetid: c7a48ea9-5a7f-4328-a9d7-f0e76fac399d caps.latest.revision: 27
 author: "mikejo5000"
 ms.author: "mikejo"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
 ---
-# Supported code changes (C#)
+# Supported code changes (C# and Visual Basic)
 Edit and Continue handles most types of code changes within method bodies.
 Most changes outside method bodies, and a few changes within method bodies, cannot be applied during debugging, however.
 To apply those unsupported changes, you must stop debugging and restart with a fresh version of the code.

-## Supported changes to C# code
+## Supported changes to code

-The table below shows the changes that may be made to C# code during a debugging session without restarting the session.
+The table below shows the changes that may be made to C# and Visual Basic code during a debugging session without restarting the session.

 |Language element/feature|Supported edit operation|Limitations|
 |-|-|-|